divs1210/coroutines.js/README.md

     });
 });

-// which can also be written as gotake(ch, function (v) {
+// the above can also be written as gotake(ch, function (v) {
     console.log(v);
 });